tadej321/bucketExercise/README.md

 - username: test@test
 - password: test

+## API

+Navigate to /swagger-apis to see full API specification

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.